mongodb/mongo/buildscripts/mobile/README-iOS.md

 1. Start Instruments on Mac
   * Can be started from within Xcode or from the Spotlight Search
 1. Connect to the iOS device and select an app to profile
-1. Open a Custom profiling template and select `MongoProfiler`
+1. Open a Custom profiling template and select `MerizoProfiler`
 1. Start recording
 1. Start the application on the iOS device
 1. Stop recording in Instruments